DeskProto Tips & Tricks

 Configuring the Roland JWX-10 as output device in the DeskProto Preferences.

-Before you start configuring: the Roland driver that came with your machine needs to have been installed.
+Step 1: the Roland driver that came with your machine needs to have been installed.
+You can download that from the Roland DG website.

 Make very sure not to select a 'normal' printer here as that may result in many pages being printed.